 We are subject to market risk exposure related to changes in interest rates on our indebtedness under our revolving credit facility.
-The terms of our revolving credit facility provide for interest on borrowings at a floating rate equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.5% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin ranges from 0.5% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
-We entered into this revolving credit facility on July 8, 2014, and as of August 6, 2014 had outstanding borrowings of \$50.0 million.
-Our weighted-average interest rate on borrowings under our credit facility on August 6, 2014 was 2.32%.
-An increase or decrease of 1% in the interest rate would have a corresponding decrease or increase in our interest expense of approximately \$500,000 based on the \$50.0 million outstanding in the aggregate under our revolving credit facility on August 6, 2014.
+The terms of our revolving credit facility provide for interest on borrowings at a floating rate equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.5% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin.
+The applicable margin ranges from 0.5% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
+We entered into this revolving credit facility on July 8, 2014, and as of September 30, 2014, we had no outstanding borrowings.
+On September 18, 2014, the last date on which borrowings were outstanding under our revolving credit facility, such borrowings bore interest at a weighted average rate of 2.16% An increase or decrease of 1% in the interest rate would have a corresponding decrease or increase in our interest expense of approximately \$780,000 based on the \$78.0 million outstanding in the aggregate under our revolving credit facility on September 18, 2014.